Undiagnosed Internal Bleeding Lawyers Serving Chicago & Beyond

 By recognizing the symptoms of internal bleeding, you have the chance of seeking medical treatment in a timely manner.
 A doctor should be able to run the proper procedures to check for internal bleeding and provide the appropriate treatment options.

 Internal bleeding will often show symptoms of the following:

 - Blood in the patients urine or black stools

 - Blood releasing from nose, ears, mouth, or other orifices

 There are a number of factors that can cause internal bleeding including trauma to the body, damaged blood vessels, clotting, and various medications.
 If any of this has occurred and you recognize some symptoms that may signify internal bleeding, your immediate action should be to go to the hospital where a professional can properly diagnose you.
 If you are not diagnosed properly and further injury is the result, this is considered negligence.

 Contact Our Firm at (312) 313-0202 Today

 Protecting the rights of our clients is very important to us.
 We make it a point to focus on the details of your case, discovering where misdiagnosis or failure to diagnose occurred and who is responsible.
 We use this information to build a strong case on behalf of injury victims.
-At Power Rogers & Smith, P.C., it is our belief that nobody should suffer as a result of a medical professional’s negligence.
+At Power Rogers & Smith, L.L.P., it is our belief that nobody should suffer as a result of a medical professional’s negligence.
 By seeking compensation, you may be able to recover monetary damages to help cover the related costs and hold the doctor or physician liable for not diagnosing internal bleeding correctly.